vtrHH/lab-bootstrap-cloning-template/README.md

 It's time to make things look good.

-Using Bootstrap [utilities](https://getbootstrap.com/docs/4.3/utilities/), try to approximate your page as much as possible to the original.
+Using Bootstrap [utility classes](https://getbootstrap.com/docs/4.3/utilities/), try to approximate your page as much as possible to the original.

 Remember, you are not allowed to use custom CSS at this stage.